hbprosper/turtle/README.md

 entries.

 ## Dependencies
-This package depends on the package [https://root.cern.ch](ROOT) from CERN.
+This package depends on the data analysis package (https://root.cern.ch)[ROOT] from CERN.

 ## Installation